FESTIVAL 2026 SYLLABUS

 PARENTS and/or TEACHERS ENTERING CHILDREN should bear in mind that it can be a stressful experience for a child to enter multiple classes in a high quality competitive festival.
 Your attention is drawn to our Child Protection Policy

-Please note the following important rules:
+Please note the following important rules (see Festival Regulations for a full list):

-• Previous winners: Going forward we have decided that any person winning an open class should be unable to perform the winning piece again at the Festival for a period of 3 years.
-So a person winning a class in 2023 cannot perform the winning piece again in any class at the BMF until 2026.
+Previous winners: Going forward we have decided that any person winning an open class should be unable to perform the winning piece again at the Festival for a period of 3 years.
+So a person winning a class in 2025 cannot perform the winning piece again in any class at the BMF until 2028.

-• Transcriptions: There are no restrictions on playing arrangements or transcriptions in the majority of open classes, except Class 14 Baroque Masters and Class 16 Sonata.
+Transcriptions: There are no restrictions on playing arrangements or transcriptions in the majority of open classes, except Class 14 Baroque Masters and Class 16 Sonata.

-Any transcriptions entered must not be a simplification of the original music.
+Any transcriptions entered must not be a simplification of the original music. -

-• Video recording: Recording performances is a serious breach of the Festival Rules and our Child Protection Policy.
+Video recording: Recording performances is a serious breach of the Festival Rules and our Child Protection Policy.
 Should anyone be spotted making a recording, the performer will be disqualified, and those in the performer’s family will be asked to leave immediately for the rest of the Festival weekend.
 No compensation will be paid for missed performances.

 All categories are 'own choice' of music.